jimting/hubot-plurk-adapter/README.md

 	npm install hubot-plurk-adapter

+and install these on npm in the same way,too

+1. parent-require
+2. events
+3. oauth
+4. node-cron

-and use it by :
+use it by :

 	bin\hubot -a plurk-adapter